Tomchei Shabbos: Los Angeles, California

+Miami, Florida

-Tomchei Shabbos of Miami was started.
+Tomchei Shabbos of Miami was started in 2009.

-Tomchei Shabbos of Queens
+Queens, New York

 Founded in 1979 by a group of young men in Forest Hills, and has since moved to Kew Gardens, Queens.
 It operates every Wednesday night, with volunteers from diverse Jewish backgrounds, arranging food packages which are then delivered to the needy, by many local volunteers.
 It is currently responsible for the delivery of approximately 350 packages weekly.
 With its low overhead and no salaries, most of the money goes directly into providing food for community members.